 4.2 Recommendations

-Recommendations were made based on the findings and conclusion drawn from this study.
+Recommendations were made based on the findings and conclusions drawn from this study.

-The market equilibrium price and supply levels of wood business in the study area can be improved on by increase the supply of energy for production processes.
+The market equilibrium price and supply levels of the wood business in the study area can be improved on by increase the supply of energy for production processes.

 Wood marketers should be encouraged to form cooperative societies as a way of access to credit facilities so that they can mobilize sufficient working capital for new businesses.

-Local government authorities and other stakeholders should engage the marketers with trainings and workshops that are aimed at producing maximum return at minimal cost, i.e. improved marketing efficiency.
+Local government authorities and other stakeholders should engage the marketers with training and workshops that are aimed at producing maximum return at minimal cost, i.e. improved marketing efficiency.

-Government should invest in tree planting and regeneration of forests to ensure sustainability of wood businesses in general.
+The government should invest in tree planting and the regeneration of forests to ensure the sustainability of wood businesses in general.

 Disclaimer (Artificial intelligence)